EnviroDIY/ModularSensors/README.md

 * Transmit that data wirelessly to a web server; and
 * powers sensors when used, and powers the board down to a quiescent of about 3mA between useage.
 ## New for this fork
-* ONLY applies to ModularSensors\examples\logging_to_EnviroDIY
+* ONLY applies to ModularSensors\a\atlMayfly
 * Scales the rollout of multiple loggers with configuration .ini on the SD memory card
 * Manages the available LiIon battery power, with best management practices for power demand management,
 * Tested for ruggedness/reliability with the Xbee WiFi S6 module (and future the Xbee LTE family and Xbee ISM band modules)

-To use, from platformio.ini open folder ModularSensors\examples\logging_to_EnviroDIY - and press icon "Build" (the tick mark) This is an open source fork of https://github.com/EnviroDIY/ModularSensors
+To use, from platformio.ini open folder ModularSensors\a\atlMayfly - and press icon "Build" (the tick mark) This is an open source fork of https://github.com/EnviroDIY/ModularSensors
 EnviroDIY/ModularSensors is a comprehensive package that covers a number of boards and example usages.
 Its the recommended starting point for anybody new to ModularSensors, its assumed you read the excellent https://github.com/EnviroDIY/ModularSensors/blob/master/README.md
 There is an comprehensive manual on riparian monitoring using the Mayfly  https://www.envirodiy.org/mayfly-sensor-station-manual/